 Admissions Process & Required Documents

 Students applying to Trent University graduate programs are required to apply online.
-The application fee is $100 and applicants can select up to 2 program choices.
-The fee is non-refundable and payable to OUAC (Ontario University Application Centre).
-Applications will be sent an email with a Trent student number and access to myTrent.
-An application checklist will be available for monitoring your application documents.
-Please allow for up to 5 working days for a document status to change in myTrent before contacting firstname.lastname@example.org.
+Applicants will be sent an email with a Trent student number and access to myTrent.
+An application checklist will be available online for monitoring your application documents.
+Please allow for up to 10 working days for a document status to change in myTrent before contacting firstname.lastname@example.org.

 All applications will be initially examined and evaluated by the appropriate graduate programs.
 All supporting documents must be received before any application can receive formal consideration.
 A program's recommendation for admission will be forwarded to the School of Graduate Studies.
 Applicants will be officially notified by email of the action taken on the application.
 All admission decisions are final; there is no appeal of admission decisions.